Preschooler Crying: Amazing Transformation When a Teacher Listens

 From the Hand in Hand Toolbox:

-Hand in Hand’s Professional’s Intensive 8-week course is designed for psychologists, therapists, social workers, teachers, early childhood professionals, and anyone, like Laura, working with children.
-Find out more how it could benefit your work here.
+Hand in Hand’s 8-week Foundations Course is designed for psychologists, therapists, social workers, teachers, early childhood professionals, and anyone, like Laura, working with children.

-Learn about the Science of Staylistening and then get this guide about listening to children
+Learn about the Science of Staylistening and then get this Listening to Children booklets.

 Laura Minnegerode